 - Then obviously the name of any malware they use:

 You will also see System Internals (ex.
 PsExec), various archiving tools (ex. winrar), etc. used as well but they often times rename them.
 Look at prefetch files for odd/suspicious names.
 Also keep an eye out for the prefetch hash value after the name as this can indicate a file was executed, but from a different location.
-For example, if cmd.exe was run from system32 and from %temp%, or even SysWOW.
+For example, if cmd.exe was run from system32 and from %temp%, or even SysWOW it will have different prefetch hash values.

 I will also quickly add that with the new(er) version of PsExec you can rename the PsExec service name (via -r) that's created on the remote host.
-This is something to keep in mind.
+This is something to keep in mind if you're looking for static naming conventions.

 - 4624 Type 10 Successful Logon via RDP/Terminal Services